The task of writing two short answers (short essay questions) was removed from the GED Science test a few years ago.

 Well, I’ve got news for you:

-None of the students on that GED Science test know what those words are saying unless you are a scientist working in that specific domain.
+None of the students on that GED Science test know what those words are saying unless they are a scientist working in that specific domain.

 The thing to keep in mind is that (most of the time) the complicated terms that are used in the GED Science test are not that important.